 \section{Abstract}

 We propose an enhanced machine learning method to calculate the ground state of two-body systems.
-Compared to the original method [Naito, Naito, and Hashimoto, Phys.~Rev.~Research \textbf{5}, 033189 (2023)], the present method enables one to consider the spin and isospin degrees of freedom by employing a non-fully-connected deep neural network and the unsupervised machine learning technique.
-The validity of this method is verified by calculating the unique bound state of deuteron.
+By extending the original method [Naito, Naito, and Hashimoto, Phys.~Rev.~Research \textbf{5}, 033189 (2023)], the present method enables consideration of the spin and isospin degrees of freedom by employing a non-fully connected deep neural network and the unsupervised machine learning technique.
+The validity of this method is verified by calculating the unique bound state of the deuteron.

 \end{CJK*}